koumay/syrianarchive-investigations/drafts/orient-hospital.md

 # Flight Data Analysis

 To provide a further layer of verification, the Syrian Archive cross-referenced findings from the videos and witness testimony with flight observation data from a spotter organisation.
-This process necessitated analysing observation data for flights between 19:00 and 22:00, the period directly before and after the reported attack between 8:00 and 10:00 as was claimed by media activists.
+This process necessitated analysing observation data for flights between 8:00 and 10:00, the period directly before and after the reported attack between 7:45 and 8:00 as was claimed by media activists.
 See below:

 [//]: <> (Start tableau embed code)